STAGE 1: MEMBERSHIP GRADUATE SCHOOL

 Send this to your supervisor.
 Your supervisor sends the complete package to the Director of the Graduate School for approval of your TSP and further administrative action.
 If your TSP is accepted (or full exemption has been given), you are officially accepted as a member of the Graduate School and receive a Letter of Confirmation.

 After your research proposal has been presented to one of the faculty's research groups, your supervisor sends it to the Doctorate Board (promotiecommissie) for approval.
 When the proposal is accepted, Form I should be turned in by your supervisor to the Graduate School (!).
 Form I secures registration in the beadle's administration.

-■ Form I (Application for Admission to the Doctoral Programme of the Faculty of Theology (English version; Dutch version).
+■ Form I (Application for Admission to the Doctoral Programme of the Faculty of Religion and Theology (English version; Dutch version).

-■ Research proposal as accepted by the Doctorate Board (and presented to a research group).
+■ Research proposal as accepted by the Doctorate Committee (and presented to a research group).